hehuan2112/js-read-xlsx/README.md

 # js-read-xlsx

-Using JavaScript to Read / Write XLSX file in browser
+Using JavaScript to Read / Write XLSX file in browser.

+This demo is based on [SheetJS](https://sheetjs.com/).